Dwell Residential’s Back-to-School 2020 Recommended Reading List

-It’s always a good time to step back and read a great book, but a summer of quarantining has us reaching for more books than ever!
+It’s always a good time to step back and read a great book, but with a looming fall and winter season of quarantining we will be reaching for more books than ever!

-This summer’s reading list includes books that we keep re-reading, recommending, and passing on to others because they show you how to live a more fulfilling and rewarding life, including guidance on how to make the most of your money.
+And what better way to get you reading is to share our 2020 “back-to-school” reading list.
+It includes books that we keep re-reading, recommending, and passing on to others because they show you how to live a more fulfilling and rewarding life, including guidance on how to make the most of your money.

-We highlight six books that we recommend to both homeowners and for those who want to become one.
+We highlight six books that we encourage both homeowners and those who want to become one to read.

-We also are reading ones that address racial inequality and homeownership.
+This year’s list also includes ones that address racial inequality and homeownership.
 Now more than ever it’s important to learn how residential segregation in housing has impacted our country and what we all can do about it.

 We hope you find all these reading recommendations helpful and enlightening!